South Taranaki hapū call for extended kaimoana ban

 At the same time, Ngāruahine hapū would lay their own rāhui to stand alongside the legal ban.

-The Taranaki hapū rāhui began around Ōpunakē in January, spurred by alarm at carloads and busloads from Auckland's Asian communities collecting kaimoana during the last two summers.
+The Taranaki hapū rāhui began around Ōpunakē in January, spurred by alarm at carloads and busloads from Auckland's Asian communities collecting kaimoana during the past two summers.

 By May all the hapū of Taranaki iwi had joined, spreading the customary ban north to Paritutu in New Plymouth.